jwil007/wlan-autoroam/README.md

 ### Prerequisites
 This project is built around Linux Debian based distros.
 It uses iw, wpa_cli, and journalctl.
-You Linux client needs to have an active Wi-Fi interface connected to an SSID.
+Your Linux client needs to have an active Wi-Fi interface connected to an SSID.
 Make a note of your interface name, which you can get with `ip link`.
  > [!NOTE]
 > On some sytems, wpa_cli and iw require root.
 If you get errors, run the script with sudo.